PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Proposed Method

-\textbf{Diffusion Loss.} The goal of the masked autoregressive model is to generate repeating unit conformations based on the probability distribution of masked repeating unit conformations ${\mathcal{C}}_\text{mask}^{u}$ conditioned on the corresponding decoded representations $\bm{Z}_\text{mask}^u$.
-As illustrated in Figure~\ref{fig: Concept}, repeating unit conformations are a specialized form of molecular conformations, characterized by the added complexity of interactions between repeating units.
-Given the recent success of diffusion models in generating molecular conformations, leveraging a diffusion model to represent this probability distribution for each repeating unit is highly suitable.
-In this context, following previous works~\cite{xu2022geodiff, li2024autoregressive}, the corresponding loss function is formulated as a denoising criterion, i.e.,
+\textbf{Diffusion Loss.} The goal of the masked autoregressive modeling is to generate repeating unit conformations based on the probability distribution of masked repeating unit conformations ${\mathcal{C}}_\text{mask}^{u}$ conditioned on the corresponding decoded representations $\bm{Z}_\text{mask}^u$.
+As shown in Figure~\ref{fig: Concept}, repeating unit conformations are a specialized form of molecular conformations, characterized by the added complexity of interactions between repeating units.
+Given the recent success of diffusion models in generating molecular conformations, leveraging a diffusion model to represent this conditional probability distribution for each repeating unit is highly suitable.
+Following previous works~\cite{xu2022geodiff, li2024autoregressive}, the corresponding loss function can be formulated as a denoising criterion, i.e.,